Open source · MIT License

 Multi-Agent Review & Refine

-SpecKit stops after implementation and validation.
+Implementation is only half the job.
 LazySpecKit keeps going.
-Four independent AI agents — each with a different perspective — review your code and fix what they find.
+Seven independent AI agents — each with a different perspective — review your code and fix what they find.
+Five are sourced from Agency and downloaded automatically.

 🏗️